 A green space in the heart of London founded in 1673 by the Society of Apothecaries.
 The gardens still host a variety of herbs, medicinal plants, woodland walks and rock pools with lots of quiet spots if you need an escape from your work- from-home setup.

 The gardens were the birthplace of the English Landscape Movement and are stunning, thanks to a restoration project.
 See the vast kitchen garden dating back to the 1600s and the avenue of cedar trees.

 There are 60 acres of formal gardens set around Hampton Court Palace to explore, from exciting water features in The Great Fountain Garden to the symmetrical beauty of the Privy Garden.
 The summer highlights include the herbaceous border of the East Front Gardens and Queen Mary II’s Exotick Plant Collection in the Lower Orangery Garden.

-Based in Chiddingfold, Surrey, this family-run garden, usually only open during the spring and autumn months, opened to visitors over the summer in last year’s lockdown, and is planning the same for this year.
-Open Wednesday to Sunday from June to October, this is a fabulous opportunity to see its amazing display of flowering rhododendrons, alongside climbing roses and gorgeous wildflower meadows.
+Based in Chiddingfold, Surrey, the Ramster Garden and Tea House is a fabulous opportunity to see an amazing display of flowering rhododendrons, alongside climbing roses and gorgeous wildflower meadows.
+Open until 2 July.